aetperf/aetperf.github.io/_posts/WP_2023-04-04-TPC-H-benchmark-of-Hyper-and-DuckDB-on-Windows-and-Linux-OS.md

 # TPC-H benchmark of Hyper and DuckDB on Windows and Linux OS

+**Update** April 12, 2023 - It seems that Windows 11's poor performance may be due to conflicting BIOS/OS settings when dual-booting.
+We are investigating...
+Additionally, I have corrected the version of Windows 11 in the post from Home to Professional.

 In this blog post, we explore the use of two SQL engines, and specifically their Python API, for querying files.
 The engines in focus are :
 - [Tableau Hyper](https://help.tableau.com/current/api/hyper_api/en-us/index.html) / Proprietary License
 - [DuckDB](https://duckdb.org/) / MIT License